LoneSalmon/Active-Directory/README.md

 ___

-- I will be skipping the DNS options since we will not be covering DNS delegation in this step.  <br>
+- I will skip the DNS options since we will not cover DNS delegation in this step.  <br>
-- In the additional Options page, the NetBIOS domain name will be automatically generated from the root domain name we specified earlier. <a href="http://www.differencebetween.net/technology/internet/difference-between-dns-and-netbios/">Here's more info on NetBIOS</a>.  <br>
+- In the Additional Options page, the NetBIOS domain name will be automatically generated from the root domain name we specified earlier. <a href="http://www.differencebetween.net/technology/internet/difference-between-dns-and-netbios/">Here's more info on NetBIOS</a>.  <br>
 - In the "Paths" page, we can see and edit the default folders for:  <br>
   * Database: NTDS is a critical component of the Active Directory infrastructure, housing the database files that store directory information.  <br>
-  * Log files: Log files associated with AD database contains transaction logs that record all changes made to the database.  <br>
+  * Log files: Log files associated with AD database contain transaction logs that record all changes made to the database.  <br>
-  * SYSVOL: Responsible for storing and distributing Group Policy objects and other system-level settings (Scripts for example) across all domain controllers.  <br>
+  * SYSVOL: Responsible for storing and distributing Group Policy objects and other system-level settings (Scripts, for example) across all domain controllers.  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/f0232555-f698-49c6-9caf-b36340d2ebbd">